VenoPhage/Minecraft-Discord-Bridge/README.md

 # Minecraft Vanilla Discord Bridge Chat
 This script runs completely remotely from a Minecraft server, making it perfect for dedicated servers, or even when you're just running vanilla (especially great for snapshot servers).

-## Setup (Note this script is not functional yet)
+## Setup

-1. rename the config.example.toml to config.toml
-2. edit the config.toml with settings for your server
-3. install dependencies: `pip install -r requirements.txt` (recommended to run in a venv)
+1. install dependencies: `pip install -r requirements.txt` (recommended to run in a venv)
+2. run the script `python main.py` this will create the `config.toml` file and stop the script
+3. edit the new `config.toml` file
-4. run the script: `python main.py` (should work with most python versions, developed on python 3.13.5)
+4. run the script again `python main.py` (this is now your startup command)

+## Features
+No features fully complete yet

 ## Planned Features (in no particular order)
 - [ ] Management server